Fall Mountain Lookout Cabin

 Directions

 From John Day, travel approximately 15.5 miles south on Highway 395.
 Turn right onto Forest Service Road 4920.
 Follow Forest Service Road 4920 approximately 5 miles.
 Turn right on Forest Service Road 607 and continue approximately 1 mile to the lookout.
-CAUTION: Google Maps may incorrectly direct you to Luce Creek Road/County Road 76, which becomes an impassable private road with a locked gate.
-The last road to the lookout is narrow, rutty, and rough; high-clearance vehicles recommended.
+High-clearance vehicle recommended due to narrow, rough road conditions.
+Do not use Luce Creek Road/County Road 76 as it becomes a private road with a locked gate.

 Amenities